OfficeDev/office-js-docs-pr/docs/excel/build-your-first-excel-add-in.md

 #### Create the web app

 1-  Create a folder on your local drive named QuarterlySalesReport (for example, C:\\QuarterlySalesReport).
-Then within that folder, create a folder named QuarterlySalesReportWeb (for example, C:\\QuarterlySalesReport\\QuarterlySalesReportWeb).
-Save all of the web app files created in the steps that follow into this folder.
+Within that folder, create a folder named QuarterlySalesReportWeb (for example, C:\\QuarterlySalesReport\\QuarterlySalesReportWeb).
+Save all the web app files that you create in the steps that follow into this folder.

 2- Create the HTML page that will load into the task pane add-in.
 Name the file **Home.html** and paste the code below into the file.